Natarajan1c/titan-ccp-record-bridge/record-bridge-raritan/raritan-simulator/README.md

 ## Usage

-The URL power measurements are sent to has to be configured via a Java property file's parameter `kieker.bridge.address` or via the environment variable `KIEKER_BRIDGE_ADDRESS`.
+The URL power measurements are sent to has to be configured via the environment variable `PUSH_ADDRESS`.

 ## Build and Run